onedata/onedata-documentation/doc/administering_onedata/auto_cleaning.md

   in 12 months window.
 The default value is `9007199254740991 (2^53-1)`.

 If a rule is disabled it is ignored.
+File replica must satisfy all enabled rules to be evicted.

 ### Force start

-It is possible to forcefully start run of auto-cleaning by pressing the green button placed below space occupancy bar.
+It is possible to forcefully start an auto-cleaning run by pressing the green button placed below space occupancy bar.
 The run can be forcefully triggered even if the **high threshold** is not exceeded.

 ### REST API

-All operation presented in the GUI can also be performed using REST API.
+All operations presented in the GUI can also be performed using the REST API.
 Links to the documentation are presented below.

 | Request                                 | Link to API |